Do you want to become a writer, who rises above the crowd?

-They’re able to get more value from their work and get more value from their 10,000 hours of deliberate practice.
+They’re able to get more value from their work and get more value from their 10,000 hours of expert practice.

 Now, don’t get me wrong.

 There are no shortcuts to creative success.
+You must practice deliberately.
 It took Mozart ten years to discover where his true talents lay.